FezFamiliar/PYTHON-RED-BLACK-TREES/README.md

  	2. Every node is either red or black.
  	3. New node is always red.
  	4. No consecutive 2 red nodes.
- 	5. Every path must have the same number of black nodes
+ 	5. Every path must have the same number of black nodes.
- 	6. Nulls are black
+ 	6. Nulls are black.

 # Rebalance